 speaker

 Operator

-it on.
+I'll pass it on.
 Thank you.
-One moment please for our next question.
-Our next question comes from the line of John Anderson with William Blair.
+One moment, please, for our next question.
+And our next question comes from the line of John Anderson with William Blair.

+speaker